Chemistry

 Fig: Cutaway of a pressurized deaerator tank with live steam sparging

-ARI Steamline Deaerators – how do they work?
+ARI India Deaerators – how do they work?

 On larger boiler plants, pressurised de-aerators like the one shown above are installed.
 Live steam is used to bring feed water temp above 100ºC to “drive off” the oxygen content.
 This action is normally enhanced by the steam “scrubbing” the feedwater.
 The make-up water enters the deaerator and is broken into a spray or mist, and scrubbed with steam to force out the dissolved gases.
 At the elevated temperature the solubility of oxygen is extremely low.
 Steam and other non-condensibles flow upwards into the vent condensing section where the steam is condensed.
 Freed oxygen and other gases are vented to the atmosphere through the vent outlet.
 However, these are pressure vessels and are therefore expensive.